Find and Apply for Scholarships

 November 15 — Students who've completed the admissions process by November 15 for the spring semester receive priority consideration for WVU scholarships.

 - End of November/Early December — WVU begins awarding scholarships to admitted, incoming freshmen.

-- April 21 — Students who've completed the admissions process by April 21 for the fall 2017 semester receive priority consideration for WVU scholarships.
+- July 3 — Students who've completed the admissions process by July 3 for the fall 2017 semester will be considered for WVU merit scholarships.